 - Explaining and administering college and university policies

 - Planning for graduate school and your career

 - Referring you to other resources when needed

 Contact your CEHD undergraduate academic advising team with questions or concerns

 The Office of Academic Assistance provides academic advisement to undergraduates with 90+ hours in the College of Education & Human Development and manages program admissions for college majors.

-Exercise science (students with last names R-Z), health and physical education and human learning and development, and world languages teacher education
+Exercise science (last names M-Z), health and physical education, human learning and development, and world languages teacher education

 Birth through five, elementary education, middle level education, and special education